elibroftw/modern-desktop-app-template/SAMPLE_README.md

 - Broken sub-dependency?
 Use `resolutions: {subDependency: version}`
 - Add `"devtools"` to Tauri features in `Cargo.toml` to get devtools in a production build
 - If a cookie is not being set from cross-site, add `SameSite: 'lax'` when setting cookies.
+- Use `cd src-tauri && cargo clean` to fix abnormal bugs or issues
+- Use `cd src-tauri && cargo update` to update Cargo packages